BlueByte64/CoolKeystrokes/README.md

 <br>
 <h3>What is a Keystrokes program?</h3>
 Its a program that displays on your screen your current input, like keys and mouse buttons.
-This is useful for some people and for some gamers (or idk). <br>
+This is useful for competitive gamers and streamers/ youtubers. <br>
 <h3>What makes it cool?</h3>
 <b>YOU.</b> you're the one who use and customize it<br>
 <h3>How to install</h3>